'We are losing our soul': Travellers call for urgent action amid mental health crisis

 “All the statistics… it tells us about a particular stage in time we are at, that things are actually getting worse for Travellers,” Ms Casey said.

-“We are at a more critical time now than we ever were, because we are loosing children as young as 11 years of age through suicide.
+“We are at a more critical time now than we ever were, because we are losing children as young as 11 years of age through suicide.

 “I lost 29 members of my family through suicide.